Recoskie/AI-Matrix/README.md

   > To the programmer this means Basically an loop adding up values, or an loop inside an loop adding up increment values any number of loops inside one another.
 It allows the break down combinations of any mix of Circles, curves, gravity, quadratics, polynomials, and even wave function combinations.
   >
 ### Solve as geo:
   >
   > Solve things that multiply by two per value, or by three, or both sets are existent in the data.
+  > Formation of cells and expanded growth, or crystal formation.
-  > Cell growth, Base number conversion.
+  > Base number conversion.
 Binary digits are in multiples of twos, and Decimal is in multiples of ten per value.
-  > Basically Number patterns rather then Curves.
-Also chemical cell growth.
+  > Positional Number patterns.
   >
 ### Solve as Geo, and Seq:
   >